quii/learn-go-with-tests/context.md

 From the [Go Blog: Context](https://blog.golang.org/context) again:

 > At Google, we require that Go programmers pass a Context parameter as the first argument to every function on the call path between incoming and outgoing requests.
 This allows Go code developed by many different teams to interoperate well.
-It provides simple control over timeouts and cancelation and ensures that critical values like security credentials transit Go programs properly.
+It provides simple control over timeouts and cancellation and ensures that critical values like security credentials transit Go programs properly.

 (Pause for a moment and think of the ramifications of every function having to send in a context, and the ergonomics of that.)